-See the Mobile Identity Management Installation and Configuration Guide for system requirements and details of configuring your system for mobile identities.
+See the Mobile Identity Management guide for system requirements and details of configuring your system for mobile identities.

-Trusted Platform Module
+• Trusted Platform Module

-For Microsoft VSC-based derived credentials, you must have a PC with a Trusted Platform Module.
-See the Microsoft Virtual Smart Card Integration Guide for system requirements and details of configuring your system for Microsoft VSCs.
+For Microsoft VSC-based derived credentials, you must have a PC with a Trusted Platform Module (TPM).
+See the Microsoft VSC Integration Guide for system requirements and details of configuring your system for Microsoft VSCs.